Driving the Shared Services Employee Value Proposition

 Our feature company indicated that in the previous year there were over 250 events related to driving engagement.
 Most of these included participation from representative members of the Shared Services leadership team.
 A sampling of the events includes:

 - Town Hall Meetings

 - Fun-dation Friday (2 Fridays per month, fun event with learning objectives)

 - Cross-Center Activity/Interaction

 The PeercastTM continued with participants sharing engagement ideas that have worked, as well as some that didn’t.
-One common theme is that it is important to have measures around the EVP.
-Our feature company shared that they have a measurement system and that one of the foundations is an annual employee survey aimed to determine not only level of engagement, but to identify focus areas for the following year.
+One common theme is that it is important to have measured around the EVP.
+Our feature company shared that they have a measurement system and that one of the foundations is an annual employee survey aimed to determine not only the level of engagement but to identify focus areas for the following year.

 How do you define and measure the Employee Value Proposition for your Shared Services organization and how are you driving it?